Refuse & recycling

 Find your collection dates

 Find your collection dates by typing your postcode, street or house name into the 'Your West Lancashire' panel on the right hand side of this page.

-Please leave your bins and/or boxes at your normal collection point by 7.00am, with the lid closed, and take them back to your property after they have been emptied.
+Please leave your bins at your normal collection point by 7.00am, with the lid closed and handles facing outwards, and take them back to your property promptly after they have been emptied.